Representation homology of topological spaces: Introduction

 We call \eqref{rep2} the {\it derived representation functor} in $G$.
-Heuristically, $\L(\,\mbox{--}\,)_G$ may be thought of as a ``best possible" universal approximation to the representation functor \eqref{rep1} at the level of homotopy categories.
-When applied to a simplicial group $ \Gamma $, the functor \eqref{rep2} is represented by a simplicial commutative algebra which (abusing notation) we denote by $ \DRep_G(\Gamma) $.
-The homotopy groups of $ \DRep_G(\Gamma) $ depend only on $ \Gamma $ and $G$, with $ \pi_0[\DRep_G(\Gamma)] $ being canonically isomorphic to $ \pi_0(\Gamma)_G $.
-In particular, if $ \Gamma $ is a discrete simplicial group, then $ \pi_0[\DRep_G(\Gamma)] \cong \Gamma_G $.
-Extending our terminology from \cite{BKR, BFPRW}, we will refer to $ \pi_*[\DRep_G(\Gamma)] $ as the {\it representation homology} of $ \Gamma $ in $G$ and denote it $ \HR_\ast(\Gamma, G) $.
+Heuristically, $\L(\,\mbox{--}\,)_G$ may be thought of as the ``best possible" approximation of the representation functor \eqref{rep1} at the level of homotopy categories.
+When applied to a simplicial group $ \Gamma $, the functor \eqref{rep2} is represented by a simplicial commutative algebra which we denote by $ \O[\DRep_G(\Gamma)] $.
+The derived representation scheme $ \DRep_G(\Gamma) $ is then defined formally as the `\textbf{Spec}' of $\,\O[\DRep_G(\Gamma)\,$, i.e. the simplicial algebra $\,\O[\DRep_G(\Gamma)]\,$ viewed as an object of the opposite category $ \Ho(\scAlg_k)^{\rm op} $.
+The homotopy groups of $ \O[\DRep_G(\Gamma)] $ depend only on $ \Gamma $ and $G$, with $ \pi_0 \O[\DRep_G(\Gamma)] $ being canonically isomorphic to $ \pi_0(\Gamma)_G $.
+In particular, if $ \Gamma $ is a discrete simplicial group, then $ \pi_0 \O[\DRep_G(\Gamma)] \cong \Gamma_G $.
+Extending our terminology from \cite{BKR, BFPRW}, we will refer to $ \pi_* \O[\DRep_G(\Gamma)] $ as the {\it representation homology} of $ \Gamma $ in $G$ and denote it $ \HR_\ast(\Gamma, G) $.
 We should mention that representation homology of associative and Lie algebras was introduced and studied in \cite{BKR, BR, BFPRW}.
 The idea of deriving the representation functor was motivated by noncommutative geometry, where the representation functor plays an important role (see \cite{G2,KR} and also \cite{BFR}).

 Next, we recall that the model category $ \sGr $ of simplicial groups is Quillen equivalent to the category of reduced simplicial sets, $ \sset_0 $, which is, in turn, Quillen equivalent to the category $ {\tt Top}_{0,*} $ of pointed connected topological spaces.
-These classical equivalences are given by two pairs of adjoint functors
+These classical equivalences are given by two pairs of adjoint functors: